Functional Extreme-PLS: Introduction

-In this work, we take up the methodology introduced in \cite{Bousebata2023} for the supervised branch of extreme dimension reduction and convert it to the functional setting.
+In this work, we take up the methodology introduced in \citet{Bousebata2023} for the supervised branch of extreme dimension reduction and convert it to the functional covariate setting.
 Specifically, we project the predictor/covariate onto a one-dimensional subspace while capturing most of the information explaining the extreme values of the response variable.
-As such, we consider covariates that lie in an infinite-dimensional Hilbert space $H$ and the projection is expressed in terms of the associated inner product.
-Our results equally apply when $H=\R^d$ with $d$ large but finite, thereby positioning \cite{Bousebata2023} as a particular sub-case.
-Following the philosophy of PLS, we maximize the covariance between the projected predictor/covariate and the response conditionally to the response being larger than an increasing threshold.
+To this end, we consider covariates that lie in the infinite-dimensional Hilbert space $H=L^2([0,1])$ and the projection is expressed in terms of the associated inner product.
+In addition, we assume the more realistic case where the functional covariate is discretized as in \citet{Cardot2003,Crambes2009}, \emph{i.e.}, partially observed on a deterministic time grid.
+Our methodology would equally apply when the functional covariate is ideally/fully observed (in this case, $H$ could be any separable Hilbert space) and also when $H=\R^d$ with $d$ large but finite, thereby encompassing \citet{Bousebata2023} as a particular case.
+Following the philosophy of PLS, we maximize the covariance between the projected predictor/covariate and the response conditionally on the response being larger than an increasing threshold.
 This corresponds to the extreme framework where the response is assumed to be heavy-tailed.
-As for the covariate, we echo to SIR by modelling its relationship to the response through a non-linear inverse regression model which relies on a single index, \emph{i.e.,} a deterministic vector in $H$.
+As for the covariate, we echo SIR by modelling its relationship to the response through a non-linear inverse regression model which relies on a single index, \emph{i.e.,} a deterministic vector in $H$.
 One may again recover a forward single-index model interpretation.
 Thereby, the method at hand induces an effective reduction of dimension as we provide an estimation of the aforementioned index based on the observations.
-Using a simple geometrical interpretation, we in fact propose a new family of estimators that generalizes the one in \cite{Bousebata2023} and hence allows more freedom to the statistician.
-The consistency (with rate of convergence) of these estimators is established under similar conditions as in \cite{STCO7,Bousebata2023} while extending these two works to the more realistic case of a random threshold.
+Using a simple geometrical interpretation, we in fact propose a new family of estimators that generalizes the one in \citet{Bousebata2023} and hence gives the statistician more freedom in choosing which part of the extreme regime to take into account.
+The consistency (with rate of convergence) of these estimators is established under similar conditions as in \citet{STCO7,Bousebata2023} while extending these two works to the more realistic case of a random threshold given by an extreme order statistic.
 The assumptions are expressed in the language of regular variation and require minimal conditions about the noise, unlike the standard literature on SIR and forward single-index model.
-In practice, the finite-sample properties of the method show good results on numerical simulations with synthetic functional data.
-Moreover, a study on real data is conducted in the context of extreme risk measures estimation.
+In practice, the finite-sample properties of the method show good results on numerical simulations with synthetic functional data and on high-frequency financial data.